Credit: Flickr / Jonas de Carvalho / CC BY-SA 2.0

 Circuit Parties are events held alongside the main carnival and street parties.
-These parties provide a welcome relief to anyone wanting to escape the local samba tunes and groove to a more modern music of well-known DJ’s.
+These parties provide a welcome relief to anyone wanting to escape the local samba tunes and groove to more modern music of well-known DJ’s.
 It is held at beaches, warehouses or even some farms in the city and is known to attract good-looking local man wanting to mingle with tourists.

 An LGBT friendly city, where no one has to hide their sexuality is a welcome sight.
 Head on over to Rio de Janeiro and have an amazing experience by booking your flight today!
-Enjoy!